matthewbauer/nix-bundle/README.md

 This will create a file at Emacs-x86_64.AppImage which you can execute.

 Notice that there is only one argument for nix2appimage.sh.
 This is because the target executable will be detected from the .desktop file in ```/share/applications/*.desktop```.
-As a side-effect, AppImage requires your package to have a .desktop file, so packages like "hello", "coreutils", etc. will not work.
+If there is no .desktop file, nix2appimage will attempt to create one.
+If, however, there are more than one executable in the bin/ directory, we can't pick one, and there will have to be a .desktop file.

 Some other examples to try: